Aglaonema Plant: Chinese Evergreen Plants You Need To Grow

 The soil for your aglaonemas needs to be able to hold some water, enough to stay lightly moist.
 However, it should easily be able to drain off excess water quickly so that you don’t risk root rot damage.

-A peat-based potting soil with extra perlite is recommended for Chinese evergreen plants, but you can also consider blending in a bark-based orchid mix.
-The soil itself should be reasonably nitrogen-rich, but should be loose and not densely-packed.
-If you know of a well-draining potting soil, that works too.
+A peat-based potting soil with extra perlite is recommended, but you can also consider blending in a bark-based orchid mix.
+The soil itself should be reasonably nitrogen-rich but loose and not densely packed.
+If you know of a well-draining potting soil, that works, too.

 Lightly-acidic soil in a range of 5.6-6.5 pH is recommended for aglaonema growers.